hubverse-org/hubDocs/docs/source/quickstart-hub-admin/model-metadata-schema.md

 For each model that is submitted to the hub, a yaml metadata file ([what is a yaml file?](https://circleci.com/blog/what-is-yaml-a-beginner-s-guide/)) must be added to the `model-metadata` directory by the modeling teams.
 A detailed description of the `model-metadata` directory can be found [here](../user-guide/model-metadata.md).

 Many hubs will use a common set of metadata fields.
-Metadata fields are defined for a hub in the `model-metadata-schema.json`, which specifies the fields that will be required for each team that submits a forecast.
+Metadata fields are defined for a hub in the `model-metadata-schema.json`, which specifies the fields that will be required for each team that submits a model or forecast.

 ## Step 1: Open `model-metadata-schema.json`